 The Ephemeral Unified Model C(2e, 0s, ECC CDH) scheme

-This scheme is for use between a DLMS/COSEM client and a server to agree on the master key, on global encryption keys and/or on the authentication key.
-The client plays the role of party U and the server plays the role of party V. The process is supported by the methods of the “Security setup” interface class; see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.7.
+This scheme is for use between a DLMS®/COSEM client and a server to agree on the master key, on global encryption keys and/or on the authentication key.
+The client plays the role of party U and the server plays the role of party V. The process is supported by the methods of the “Security setup” interface class; see IEC 62056-6-2:2021, 4.4.7.

 The parties generate an ephemeral key pair from the domain parameters D. The parties exchange ephemeral public keys and then compute the shared secret Z using the domain parameters, their ephemeral private key and the ephemeral public key of the other party.
 The secret keying material is derived using the key derivation function specified in 5.3.4.6.5 from the shared secret Z and other input.